 ^{85.} Cf. In re Kowalski, 478 N.W.2d 790, 792-93 (Minn.
 Ct.
 App.
 1991) (requiring that the appointment of a guardian be someone who would operate in "the best interests of the ward," and considering factors such as the reasonable preference of the ward, if able to form a preference; the interaction between the proposed guardian in promoting the welfare of the ward; and kinship, although not as conclusive (citing MINN.
-STAT. §§ 525.539(7), 525.551(5) (1990)); Irizarry v.
-Bd. of Educ. of Chicago, 251 F.3d 604, 606 (7th Cir.
-2001) (stating conditions a partner must satisfy to qualify for partner benefits, including being the sole domestic partner; living together for at least one year; jointly owning their home; jointly owning other property of specified kinds; or being the primary beneficiary of the partner's will); HUMAN RES.
-SERVS.
-UNIVERSITY OF RICHMOND, SAME-SEX DOMESTIC PARTNER BENEFITS POLICY (2008), http://hr.richmond.edu/guidelines/samesex.htm (last visited Oct.
-24, 2009) (requiring an employee who seeks same-sex benefits for a domestic partner to complete an affidavit attesting, among other things, that the partners consider each other to be life partners; that neither is married to another individual; that the partners are each other's sole domestic partners and intend to continue as such indefinitely; that the partners have shared a common household for at least six months immediately prior to the date of the affidavit and intend to do so indefinitely; and that the partners are "financially interdependent, share common necessities of life and are jointly responsible for the common welfare and shared financial obligations of each other").
+STAT. §§ 525.539(7), 525.551(5) (1990))); Irizarry v.
+Bd. of Educ. of Chic., 251 F.3d 604, 606 (7th Cir.
+2001) (stating conditions a partner must satisfy to qualify for partner benefits, including being the sole domestic partner; living together for at least one year; jointly owning their home; jointly owning other property of specified kinds; or being the primary beneficiary of the partner's will); Human Res.
+Servs., Univ. of Rich., Same-Sex Domestic Partner Benefits Policy, http://hr.richmond.edu/guidelines/samesex.htm (last visited Mar.
+15, 2010) (requiring an employee who seeks same-sex benefits for a domestic partner to complete an affidavit attesting, among other things, that the partners consider each other to be life partners, that neither is married to another individual; that the partners are each other's sole domestic partners and intend to continue as such indefinitely; that the partners have shared a common household for at least six months immediately prior to the date of the affidavit and intend to do so indefinitely, and that the partners are "financially interdependent, share common necessities of life and are jointly responsible for the common welfare and shared financial obligations of each other").